A guide to recover from interrupts

 The typical example of external state is indeed resource allocation which must be paired with deallocation.
 The advice for exception-safety [David Abrahams, 2000] must be applied, see Memprof_limits.Masking.with_resource.

 A particular case concerns modifications to some state that in case of failure must be invalidated in order to prevent further access by other threads, or rolled back to a previous valid value.
-This can be achieved with a guard (an abstract resource) around critical sections.
+This can be achieved with an invariant-enforcing guard placed around critical sections using Memprof_limits.Masking.with_resource.

-State invalidation can be seen in the Rust language, where the release action associated with a mutex is responsible not only for unlocking the mutex, but also for “poisoning” it in case of an exception, meaning that the data it protects cannot be accessed normally any further [The Rust Team, 2017].
-Rolling the value back to a previous value is a technique used in Coq when Ctrl+C arises during computations.
+Invalidation: State invalidation can be seen in the Rust language, where the release action associated with a mutex is responsible not only for unlocking the mutex, but also for “poisoning” it in case of an exception, meaning that the data it protects cannot be accessed normally any further [The Rust Team, 2017].
+This strategy amounts to communicating the interruption to other users of the same state.

 In the case of memprof-limits